 Director, Schlegel Centre for Advancing Seniors Care,Conestoga College Institute of Technology and Advanced Learning, Kitchener, Ontario;

 Associate Professor, University of Waterloo, Waterloo, Ontario;

 Associate Professor, McMaster University, Hamilton, Ontario;

-Adjunct Scientist, Intelligent Design for Adaptation, Participation and Technology (iDAPT), Toronto Rehabilitation Institute, University Health Network, Toronto, Ontario; and Lynn McCleary, RN, BScN, PhD, Associate Professor, Nursing, Brock University, Canada
+Adjunct Scientist, Intelligent Design for Adaptation, Participation and Technology (iDAPT), Toronto Rehabilitation Institute, University Health Network, Toronto, Ontario; and Lynn McCleary, RN, BScN, PhD, Professor, Nursing, Brock University, Canada